tnieuwe/Matrisome_GTEx_analysis/README.md

 # Matrisome_GTEx_analysis
-An exploration of the matrisome landscape in GTEx
+The Github Repository for the paper "Sex, age, tissue, and disease patterns of matrisome expression in GTEx transcriptome data" by Tim O. Nieuwenhuis, Avi Z. Rosenberg, Matthew N. McCall, and Marc K. Halushka.